datalineo/sessions/Profile/README.md

 # Profile
-Ben is Managing Director of Datalineo, a Dublin-based BI Consultancy.
-He is a Microsoft Data Platform MVP, specialising in Power BI.
+Ben Watt is a Dublin-based BI consultant specialising in Power BI, with interests across the growing Azure and Office data platform stack covering Cognitive Services, Power Automate, PowerApps, Python +more.

-Ben's career history includes time in both niche consulting and multi-national firms.
-Based on the hunger in the market for businesses to become data-driven, Ben decided to create a company with data technology and best-in-class consulting at its core.
+Ben is Managing Director of Datalineo, a Dublin-based BI Consultancy which started in 2018.
+He is also a Microsoft Data Platform MVP since 2018.

-In 2018, Ben became Microsoft MVP in Data Platform, reflecting contributions in technical ability and community contributions.
-He is committee member of The Dublin Power BI User Group, Data Céilí, Ireland's Community Café, SQL Saturday, and has spoken at multiple data platform events around the world.
+Community Contributions include being committee member of The Dublin Power BI User Group, Data Céilí, Ireland's Community Café and Dublin SQL Saturday.
+He has spoken at multiple data platform events around the world.

 ## Here's some links!
 - [Datalineo](https://www.datalineo.com)